-For more information about this attraction have a look at Table Mountain's official website: www. tablemountain.net going round in a circle plant life plentiful conducted sample something
+For more information about this attraction have a look at Table Mountain's official website: www. tablemountain.net get a taste of rotating flora abundant guided going round in a circle plant life plentiful conducted sample something

 Draw lines to match the words or phrases in bold with their meanings.
 Write the words or phrases in bold in your dictionary.